-For example, in the US alone there are 30 million employees who have Type 2 diabetes and another 84 million who are diagnosed as pre-diabetics.
+For example, in the United States alone, recent studies suggest there are 30 million employees who have Type 2 diabetes and another 84 million who are diagnosed as pre-diabetics.

 Not only does this include the cost of medical care but also lost work days and decreased productivity.

 What Types of Workplace Wellness Programs are Necessary?

 Unhealthy employees are a burden on the employer since they have to bear much of their financial impact.
 The health and productivity of employees make corporate wellness programs a necessity.

 Such programs focus on three essentials– mental health, physical health, and nutrition.

 If employees are given adequate rest time or granted authorized vacation time, it tremendously helps in improving their mental health.
 However, the ground realities are different for most companies.

 According to Project Time Off, a Washington-based coalition, almost 206 million vacation days were forfeited by employees in 2016 alone.

 Proper corporate wellness programs emphasize the importance of adequate rest time and vacations.

 Building Blocks for Adults – An Example of a Workplace Wellness for Mental Health